 Many subject areas have information modules on Blackboard where departmental related announcements will be sent from, and useful documentation stored.
 For College-wide matters these will come from ‘EPS Postgraduate Information’ which holds useful announcements, forms and information.

 If you have a question related to your academic study then you should initially look at your module pages to see if this information is present before contacting the module leader.

 The main route of contact for staff is via email, and staff addresses can be obtained by consulting the staff directory here: http://www.aston.ac.uk/eas/staff/a-z/.

 Please be aware that academic staff may not be able to respond immediately to your communication and if the matter is urgent you should contact the College Office.

 When you send an email to academic staff they have up to 2 working days to respond to your email, which does not include weekends, after office hours (9am to 5pm) or when the University is shut.
 If you receive an out of office reply from staff then they do not have to reply to your email until 2 working days after their return.

 If after 2 working days you have not received a response from an academic member of staff then please re-send the email, politely informing the member of staff that you have yet to hear from them.
 If you still do not receive a response then please contact your programme director.

 You can also book appointments with members of staff through the WASS system.
 See here for more details.
-Alternatively, you can often pass post onto staff via the administrative staff at the EAS School Centre (Main Building, first floor) if you can't drop it off personally.
+Alternatively, you can often pass post onto staff via the administrative staff at the EPS College Centre (Main Building, First Floor, MB133) if you can't drop it off personally.